The South American Plate: Dynamics and Geological Significance

 Northern and Southern Plate Boundaries

 The northern edge of the South American Plate interfaces with the Caribbean Plate and the North American Plate's oceanic crust.
-It forms a complex boundary in the south with the Antarctic Plate, Scotia Plate, and South Sandwich Plate.
-This intricate web of interactions contributes to the tectonic complexity of the region.
+In the south, it forms a complex boundary with the Antarctic Plate, Scotia Plate, and South Sandwich Plate.
+This intricate web of interactions contributes to the region's tectonic complexity.

 Divergence and the Mid-Atlantic Ridge